-Inspired by retrofitted practices across the country, Northwest Sound rallied its members to launch “Carbershop," a clever solution for gathering safely and comfortably amid COVID-19 restrictions.
+Inspired by retrofitted practices across the country, Northwest Soundrallied its members to launch “Carbershop," a clever solution for gathering safely amid COVID-19 restrictions.
 Picture a typical choir practice, but socially distanced - in a parking garage.

-"We first heard about the idea from a chorus in Kansas City called Central Standard," Musical Director Ken Potter said.
-"They sort of developed the technique of syncing the microphones, hooking them up to a mixing board and transmitting awareness."
+"We first heard about the idea from a choir in Kansas City called Central Standard," Musical Director Ken Potter said.
+"They sort of developed the technique of syncing the microphones, hooking them up to a mixing board and spreading the word."

 Every Wednesday evening on the southwest corner of the third floor Bellevue Collection parking garage, melodic voices can be heard drifting across Bellevue, landing on the ears of shoppers and passerby near Downtown Park.

 Singers are hooked up to wireless microphones (routinely sanitized by each member) that feed into a switchboard where audio can be adjusted, recorded and routed into a Zoom call for virtual attendees to participate - and also combat the echo-chamber acoustics in the space.

 One seasoned member, Chris Powell, explained how the early stages of the pandemic brought an onslaught of technical difficulties with online conferencing and electronically-edited performances.
 And despite the advent of video-streaming services and other new devices, glitches and delays can still crop up.

 Initially, singers were equipped with headphones and microphones inside their cars, strategically parked around Ken, who would stand in the center and direct.
 But as vaccination rates steadily climb, some vocalists are more comfortable standing outside, and those who prefer to sing behind their steering wheel can still dial into a re-broadcasted audio feed through a micro-power FM radio frequency.